Peter James, Chairman

 Mr. James is an experienced business leader with significant strategic and operational expertise.
 He is a Fellow of the Australian Institute of Company Directors, a Member of the Australian Computer Society and holds a BA Degree with Majors in Computer Science and Business.

-Mr. Tavares is CTO of Aquabotix, which he co-founded in 2011, and has served in that capacity since its inception.
+Mr. Tavares is Director of Aquabotix, which he co-founded in 2011, and has served in that capacity since its inception.

 Mr. Tavares has over 30 years of successful business and entrepreneurial leadership experience in technology, defense and finance organizations in both the private and public sectors.